Icemap/docs/develop/sample-application-spring-boot.md

 In the SQL for the `getPlayersByLimit` annotation, `:limit` is called [named parameters]((https://docs.jboss.org/hibernate/orm/6.0/userguide/html_single/Hibernate_User_Guide.html#jpql-query-parameters)) in Hibernate, and Hibernate will automatically find and splice the parameter by name within the interface where the annotation resides.
 You can also use `@Param` to specify a different name than the parameter for injection.

 In `getPlayerAndLock` we use an annotation [@Lock](https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/Lock.html) which declares that locking is done here using pessimistic locks, for more information about other locking methods see [here](https://openjpa.apache.org/builds/2.2.2/apache-openjpa/docs/jpa_overview_em_locking.html).
-The `@Lock` annotation can only be used with `HQL`, otherwise an error will occur.
+The `@Lock` annotation can only be used with `HQL`, otherwise, an error will occur.
 If you want to use SQL directly for locking, you can use the annotation directly in the comments section:

 ```java
 @Query(value = "SELECT * FROM player_jpa WHERE id = :id FOR UPDATE", nativeQuery = true)